THE LEGEND OF DRACULA, Book II

 “Tell me more,” Mircalla said.

 Countess Elisabeth wet her red lips and smiled evilly.
 She moved closer to the girl and kissed her close to her ear, “I will show you, my darling.
 Tonight.”

 In a delicate whisper she added, “…Leave your door unlocked.”

 Vampire movies, novel series like Anne Rice’s and Stephanie Meyer’s, most comics, and games like Vampire the Masquerade emphasize male vampires.
 However, in folklore, most vampires are female.
 In “Dracula”, there is one male vampire and four females.
 This makes sense, since vampirism is about seduction.
 Simply put, women make better vampires than men—especially in the past, when women were highly restricted in their roles.

 A male vampire, freshly turned in, say, A.D.
 1600, would deplore his condition, saying, “Woe is me!
 I can’t go out in the sun!
 I can’t enter a church!
 I fear the sign of the Cross!
 Dude, I seriously can not handle garlic anymore!”

 A woman, however, would embrace her vampirism.
-For the first time in her “life” she would be free of the constraints of society.
+For the first time in her “life” she would be free of the constraints of a patriarchal society.
 The vampiress is now powerful and able to indulge all her desires.
 And if a man tells her to act like a lady, the vampiress simply sinks her fangs in his throat and drains him.